 Camera in hand he observes each moment as a precious uncut diamond waiting to be given shape and context to let it shimmer in exhilaration.
 A weather–beaten traveller and photographer, Giovanni Savino knows the how a man’s freedom and restriction both lie in these four letters: Time.

 The acute awareness of it driven him from his birthplace in the Tuscan landscape to the Dominican Republic and now in New York, with many stops in between.
 The consciousness of the same also motivated him to extract the maximum out of his own self, day in and day out.
 His eloquent images bear the testimonies to it.
 Read this thoughtful interview to know more about the man himself.

-Tell us a little bit about your childhood experiences – as a toddler how you perceived the world and the marks that your immediate environment left on you.
+Tell us a little bit about your childhood experiences – as a toddler how you perceived the world.
+How were you influenced by your immediate environment?